Personal Information We Collect and How We Use It

 Unless your browser settings are configured to make your online activities and publicly available information about your online activities (such as traffic data described above under “Other Information We Collect”) invisible to usage analytics tools, we do not presently have the capability to omit you from our analytics to the extent your browser only sends us a “do not track” message and does not otherwise screen you from tracking without action on our part.
 While we, or vendors on our behalf, may track the websites you visited before and after our websites as part of the traffic data described above for our internal business purposes, we do not authorize other third parties (e.g., advertisers) to do so, but it is nonetheless possible that third parties may do so for their own purposes with respect to which we may have no knowledge or control.

-We share Performance Information as indicated above under “Consent to Share Performance Information.”
-We will abide by the instructions of your educational institution with respect to any FERPA-protected personal information in our possession (which may include some Performance Information).
+We share Proctoring related information as indicated above under “Consent to Share Proctoring Results.”
+We will abide by the instructions of your educational institution with respect to any FERPA-protected personal information in our possession (which may include some Proctoring related information).

 We reserve the right to disclose any information as needed if that information is requested by law enforcement agencies or if we are required to do so by applicable law.